 January 13, 2025: New Lawsuit Filed in Los Angeles

-About Foster Care
+Foster Care

-In the U.S., states have the authority to remove children from their homes and placed them in foster care where they live in a foster home.
+In the U.S., states have the authority to remove children from their homes and place them in foster care, where they live in a foster home.
 The state can place children in foster care for a variety of reasons.
 If a child’s parents die, go to jail, become disabled, or are otherwise unable to care for their children, the state can step in and remove them to foster care.

 The state can also place children in foster care if it is determined that they are not safe in their home because their parents (or guardians) are physically or sexually abusing the children.
 Foster care can also be an option if the state determines that the children are being severely neglected, such as not being properly fed.